 Volunteering is a fun and rewarding way to meet people who share your interest in land conservation, while enjoying the satisfaction of being actively involved in your land trust and learning more about our operations.

-Much of the office assistance work can be done right at home if more convenient for your schedule.
-If you are interested in volunteering, please fill out and submit the volunteer information sheet or contact Anne at 235-5263 or Anne@KachemakLandTrust.org.
+Much of the office assistance work can be done right at home if more convenient for you.
+If you are interested, please contact the Development Coordinator.

 Help fold and tape newsletters and other mailings, stuff envelopes, put on labels.

-Design flyers and cards for special events or appeal mailings.
+Design flyers and cards for special events or mailings.

-Help maintain and update the KHLT Facebook page.
+Help maintain and update the KHLT website and/or Facebook page.